 Yordan Alvarez just knows how to drive in runs.
 (Photo by F. Carter Smith)

-Michael Brantley is still in Houston — and still hitting around .330.
+Michael Brantley is still in Houston — and still hitting well over .300.
 (Photo by F. Carter Smith)

 Kyle Tucker gives the Astros an important weapon.
+One who never seems to be fazed by anything.
 (Photo by F. Carter Smith)

 Astros pitcher Framber Valdez is a difference making arm.
 (Photo by F. Carter Smith)